ngscheurich/generator-phaser-ts/README.md

     $ yo phaser-ts

-This gets your files all in the proper places, installs all software requirements, and does an initial build of the included demo game.
+This gets your files all in the proper spots, installs software requirements, and does an initial build of the included demo game.

 ## Development

-This project uses [Gulp][6] to automate various common development tasks:
+This project uses [Gulp][gulp] to automate various common development tasks:

 - `gulp lint`: Processes all .ts files in the src directory with `tslint` and displays the results
 - `gulp build`: Compiles all .ts files in the src directory after running the `lint` task; outputs .js files to the build directory
-- `gulp bundle`: Concatenates all .js files in the build and lib directories into a single file: dist/bundle.js
+- `gulp bundle`: Concatenates all .js files in the build and lib directories into a single file: .build/bundle.js
-- `gulp compress`: Uglifies dist/bundle.js; outputs dist/bundle.min.js
+- `gulp compress`: Uglifies .build/bundle.js; outputs build/bundle.min.js
-- `gulp watch`: Watches for changes to files; when a change to a file is detected, runs the appropriate task (`build` or `bundle`)
+- `gulp watch`: Watches for changes to files; when a change to a file is detected, runs the appropriate `bundle` task and reloads the website.
-- `gulp deploy`: See below.
+- `gulp deploy`: Deploys to Heroku.
+See below.
 - `gulp`: The default Gulp task.
-Runs the `build` task followed by the `bundle` task.
+Runs the `bundle` task.

-For convenience, this project includes a basic Node.js application that serves up your games courtesy of the [Express][7] framework.
-To start the Express server, run `npm start`.
+For convenience, this project includes a basic Node.js application that serves up your game courtesy of the [Express][express] framework.
+To start the Express server, run `yarn server`.
 You should now be able to see your game at something along the lines of [http://localhost:3000](http://localhost:3000).

+If you would like to run the server as well as rebuild your files upon save, i.e. what you’ll be doing most of the time, run `yarn devel`.

 ## Deployment

-Included is a [Heroku][8]-compatible [Procfile][9] so—assuming you have the
+Included is a [Heroku][heroku]-compatible [Procfile][heroku-procfile] so—assuming
-[Heroku Command Line Interface][9] installed and you’re logged in—getting your game up on them internets should be as simple as:
+you have the [Heroku Command Line Interface][heroku-cli] installed and you’re logged in—getting your game up on them internets should be as simple as:

-    $ gulp deploy
+    $ yarn deploy

-You can `npm run production` to locally serve your game using minified code.
+You can `yarn production` to locally serve your game using minified code.

 ## Contributing